What to do in Paris off the beaten track?

 -

-Outside of events
+Outside events

-Paris is slowing down.
+Paris slows down.

-Brutalist and contemporary Paris
+Brutalist and Contemporary Paris

 Paris is not just Haussmannian.